 The current year's production statistics tables on worldsteel.org are updated every month.
 In any given month, several countries’ data will be estimated due to the cut-off date for publication.
 Not all the reporting institutions can consistently provide the latest monthly figures before the 20th.
 Estimates are marked (e) in the statistics tables.

 The reporting institutions frequently update their statistics.
 It is common for countries and companies to adjust production figures throughout the year. worldsteel does not provide a daily update of the latest figures.
-The tables shown on worldsteel.org are a ‘snapshot’ of the production statistics as they have been reported by the 20th of each month, plus any revisions.
+The tables shown on worldsteel.org are a ‘snapshot’ of the production statistics as they have been reported at the time of issue, plus any revisions.

 The tables do not show a running total.
 However, in January, an 'annual total' figure is published.
 This total is not the sum of the monthly statistics from January to December because the annual figure is calculated by the reporting institution, including any numbers that may have been changed at source, but not published on worldsteel.org.